Table of Contents

 - RWG at some point in the 1st or 2nd year

-A 2021 SR on the impact of infant growth on subsequent obesity risk in childhood included 24 studies.(Halilagic, 2021) Almost all found associations of RWG with subsequent development of overweight, obesity, increased waist circumference, or less healthy body composition, with significant variability in the strengths of the associations as well as the impact of rapid growth in the early or later portions of the first 2 years of life.
+A 2021 SR regarding the impact of infant growth on subsequent obesity risk in childhood included 24 studies.(Halilagic, 2021) Almost all found associations of RWG with subsequent development of overweight, obesity, increased waist circumference, or less healthy body composition, with significant variability in the strengths of the associations as well as the impact of rapid growth in the early or later portions of the first 2 years of life.
+A 2023 pooled analysis of seven cohorts found that RWG increased the risk of subsequent overweight status much more than maternal pre-pregnancy BMI, infant birth weight, or breastfeeding duration.(Zheng, 2023) However, a 2023 study looking at the impact of rapid weight gain on obesity at age 11 years found a sensitivity of 1.5-62.1% and positive predictive value of 12.5-33.3% based on the definition of rapid infant weight gain, while having obesity at any time point in the first couple of years was a stronger risk factor for obesity at age 11 years.(Taylor, 2023)

 Note: There is some evidence that an earlier age of adipocyte (fat cell) expansion and a faster rate of increase in adipocyte number can lead to a persistent elevated adipocyte cell counts into adulthood.(Spalding, 2008) This may be one of the reasons why increased weight gain at an early age is associated with elevated obesity risk in the future.
 However, this is speculative, and a recent publication indicates that adipocyte number can increase in adulthood as well.(Arner, 2022)